Accuracy Is Essential in Legal & Court Interpreting

 Recently, a Swedish court interpreter lost his interpreting license after it was determined that he made some serious errors during a trial in Norrköping, near Stockholm.

-Inaccurate legal interpreting in court is never ideal, but this trial was not just for some minor infraction — it was a murder trial.
+Inaccurate legal interpreting in court is never ideal, but this trial was not for a minor infraction — it was a murder trial.

 Legal Interpreting: Consequences of Inaccuracy